AdelMirsharji/slate/source/index.html.md

 After that you should configure operating system to use OpenJDK 11 by default.

->To configure operating system to use OpenJDK 11 by default you can run these commands
+>To configure operating system to use OpenJDK 11 by default use command below:

 ```shell
 sudo update-alternatives --config java